 17. Head to the zoo for Lincoln Park Zoo’s unique after-hours experience

 Feeling frighteningly festive this year?
 Be sure to mark your calendars for Adults Night Out: The Great Pumpkin Glow at the Lincoln Park Zoo, October 28, where adults can (trick or) treat themselves to a hauntingly good time!

 “Guests will enjoy unique animal chats, educational entertainment, a live DJ, and multiple bars throughout the zoo at this after-hours event.
 No kids.
 No crowds.
 Strolling among wildlife with a beer, cider, hard seltzer, or glass of wine in hand.
 Sound fun?
 Join us!”

 Enjoy seasonal activities such as a corn maze, a pumpkin walk, a haunted trail, themed food, and seasonal cocktails at this unique after-hours experience.

 Of course, you can also take matters into your own hands and roam the city for lost spirits at your own pace.
 Chicago is an enchanting city, perhaps, more enchanting than you might hope.
 With a complicated history rife with tragedy, the city’s spiritual underbelly finds a way to show its ghostly face to unsuspecting witnesses.
-Meet the local ghosts in your neighborhood atsome of the most haunted places in Chicago.

 Click here for a list of the 10 most haunted places in Chicago and get yourself into the spooktacular spirit!